BenjaminHuh/LittleJohn/app/README.md

 ## Technology
 * Frontend: React, Redux
 * Backend: Ruby on Rails, PostgreSQL, ActiveRecord
-* API: News API, Yahoo Finance
+* APIs: News API, Yahoo Finance
 * Charts: ReCharts

+### Features
+* Real-time stock prices, and today's gains/losses
+* General market news on dashboard, and related news on stock show page

 ### User
 * Allows users to sign up, sign in, and log out
 * User dashboard shows market news and a list of stocks in the user's portfolio and watchlist

 ### Portfolio
-* Lists real-time market value of the stocks the signed in user owns
+* Provides a list of real-time market value of the stocks the signed in user owns

 ### Watchlist
 * Lists real-time market value of the stocks the signed in user is watching